 Travel stipends for policymakers and practitioners

-Through grants from the Smith Richardson Foundation and the Walton Foundation, AEFP will be able to subsidize up to $1,400 in travel costs for a limited number of policymakers and practitioners to attend the conference.
-First priority will go to people presenting papers or participating in panels.
+Through foundation grant support, AEFP will be able to subsidize the cost of conference registration fees and travel for a limited number of policymakers and practitioners to attend the conference.
 More details about the application process will be available later in the fall, and the application window will open shortly after paper and panel acceptances are announced.

 Thanks to all of you for making AEFP the great organization that it is.
 Can’t wait to see you in Kansas City.